Charlie102308/YTMusicUltimate/README.md

 </p>

 ## ⚠️Notice⚠️
-**GitHub Actions now works properly!! (fixed) but in the repo may be some issues, so please report any issue in the "Issues" section.
+**In the repo may be some issues, so please report any issue in the "Issues" section.
 Btw I will implement a deb of YTMusicUltimate that has downloads fixed for all versions of YTMusic from the next release!**

 ## Download table